Car problems Peugeot

 Car problems Peugeot 307: BSI issues and diesel

-The 307, as the successor to the 306, brought more space and comfort, but also more electronics and with that more faults.
-The best-known problem is the BSI unit (the central control unit that manages lighting systems, windscreen wipers, central locking and other electrical functions).
-Malfunctions in the BSI can lead to failure of lighting, central locking, windscreen wipers and more.
-Sometimes replacing relays helps, in other cases the entire unit needs to be replaced.
+The 307 offered more space and comfort than its predecessor, the 306, but also more electronics and therefore more faults.
+The best-known issue is the BSI unit (the central control unit that controls lighting systems, windscreen wipers, central locking and other electrical functions).
+Faults in the BSI can lead to failure of lighting, central locking, windscreen wipers and more.
+Sometimes replacing relays helps; in other cases, the entire unit must be replaced.

-Diesel versions suffer from clogged particulate filters and defective EGR valves.
+Diesel versions struggle with clogged particulate filters and faulty EGR valves.
 Regeneration of the diesel particulate filter does not always succeed, especially with lots of short city journeys.
-AdBlue issues are less common on older 307 models, but injectors and glow plugs do need regular replacement.
+AdBlue problems are less common in older 307 models, but injectors and glow plugs do need regular replacement.

-Running gear and suspension wear at higher mileages.
-Control arms, bushes and shock absorbers are weak points.
-During purchase or a test drive, check whether the running gear feels tight and whether there is any play in the suspension.
-Have a pre-purchase inspection carried out that checks the BSI unit, diesel systems and suspension thoroughly.
+Running gear and suspension wear out at higher mileages.
+Control arms, rubber bushes and shock absorbers are weak points.
+When buying or test-driving, check whether the running gear feels tight and whether there is any play in the wheel suspension.
+Have a pre-purchase inspection carried out that thoroughly checks the BSI unit, diesel systems and suspension.

 Read more: Peugeot 307